-He grew up just north of Dallas in the city of Frisco, where he got his first taste of high school football at Prosper High School.
+He grew up just south of Dallas in the city of Frisco, where he got his first taste of high school football at Prosper High School.
 He later transferred to powerhouse John H. Guyer, where Moore began training with Kevin Murray, who played quarterback for Texas A&M back in the mid-1980s.

 “That’s when his real football talent started to come out,” his father said.